Vollinger0/esm/readme_development.md

 ### WIP

-- [x] refactor tools, make them wipe instead, or make all tools have the option to additionally purge too?
-Make it more conscise.
-  - [x] tool-wipe (--territory|--file) --wipetype --nocleardiscovered --minimumage
-  - [x] tool-clear-discoveredby (--territory|--file)
-  - [-] tool-cleanup-purge-wiped
-  - [x] tool-cleanup-shared
-  - [x] tool-cleanup-removed-entities
-- [-] tool to wipe/purge a list of playfields passed in the command line and/or file?

 ### later

 - [ ] provide full installation package with install bat, that installs esm, the tools (osfmount, peazip, etc.)?